uddesson/todo-list-js/README.md

 # Todo

-First learning experience in JavaScript.
+Learning experience in JavaScript.

+### Built With

+* SASS

-- Emma Uddesson
+Emma Uddesson